winston1214/Sign-Language-project/README.md

 However, the SLR is a study that recognizes the unique grammar of sign language, which is different from the spoken language and has a problem that non-disabled people cannot easily interpret.
 So, we're going to solve the problem of translating directly spoken language in sign language video.
 To this end, we propose a new keypoint normalization method for performing translation based on the skeleton point of the signer and robustly normalizing these points in sign language translation.
-**It contributed to performance improvement by a customized normalization method depending on the body parts.**
+<b>It contributed to performance improvement by a customized normalization method depending on the body parts.</b>
-**In addition, we propose a stochastic frame selection method that enables frame augmentation and sampling at the same time.**
+<b>In addition, we propose a stochastic frame selection method that enables frame augmentation and sampling at the same time.</b>
-Finally, it is translated into the spoken language through an **Attention-based translation model.**
+Finally, it is translated into the spoken language through an <b>Attention-based translation model.</b>
-Our method can be applied to various datasets in a way that can be applied to datasets **without glosses**.
+Our method can be applied to various datasets in a way that can be applied to datasets <b>without glosses</b>.
 In addition, quantitative experimental evaluation proved the excellence of our method.

 ## Survey